 A visit to Point Lonsdale wouldn’t be the same without a stroll along the pier.
 Where you can have a chat with local fishermen and enjoy sublime views of the lighthouse and surrounding coastline.

-Situated on the southern coast of the Bellarine Peninsula, the town is surrounded by wineries, pristine beaches, and golf courses.
+Situated on the southern coast of the Bellarine Peninsula, the town is surrounded by wineries, pristine beaches, golf courses and nature.
 There’s a wide selection of shopping facilities to choose from including major supermarkets, restaurants, cafes and speciality shops.

-2) You Can Treat Yourself At Wineries and Breweries
+2) You Can Treat Yourself At Bellarine Peninsula Wineries and Breweries

 Flying Brick Cider House